vetienne74/DjanGo/README.md

 * C++ compiler with OpenMP support
 * MPI library

-:bell: **The Linux environment is my favorite and all scripts in this projects are shell scripts that run on Linux.**
+:bell: **DjanGo has been developped under the Linux environment and all scripts in this projects are shell scripts that run on Linux.**

-DjanGo runs on CPU, development for GPU acceleration is on the way.
+DjanGo runs on CPU (support for GPU accelerators will be available sometime).

 To display figures and hear sounds with the provided material, Matlab is necessary.